kubealex/rh1-eda-ocpvirt/README.md

 You will need:

 - Openshift Virtualization
-- Kubernetes NMState Operator - needed to use bridged network to reach the VMs
+- Kubernetes NMState Operator - needed to use a bridged network to reach the VMs

 #### Network Configuration